 For example, when a Defendant was convicted of Operating While Intoxicated 3rd Offense in Oakland County Circuit Court and the Oakland County Prosecutor's Office moved to have his vehicle be forfeited per Michigan statutory authority, Attorney Joseph Campbell of JC Justice Center filed a Motion in objection to vehicle forfeiture and WON based on Due Process Rights derived from a case called Timbs v Indiana, 139 S. Ct.
 682 (2019), where the Indiana Supreme Court held that the Constitution's Eighth Amendment’s excessive fines clause is an incorporated protection applicable to the states under the 14th Amendment’s Due Process Clause.

 The relationship between Due Process and the American criminal justice system has an odd history.
 Broadly speaking, Due Process’ history has had three (3) phases.
 The first phase lasted from the Declaration of Independence (1776) to the passage of the 14th Amendment (1868).
 The second phase of Due Process extends through the Civil Rights Movement in the1960’s, and the third phase runs to present.

-Omnipotence of Criminal Justice
+Scope of Criminal Justice System

 America’s criminal justice system has an overarching reach on every American’s life, every day.
 Every time Americans make a phone call, text, earns a dollar, spends a dollar, drives, browses on the internet or social media, etc. they’re operating in an enveloped microcosm of America’s criminal justice system – like a goldfish swimming around completely unaware of the fish tank.